Kat632/P2-Play-Your-Cards-Right/README.md

 **Visitor Goals**

-> As a website visitor, I want to easily understand the main purpose of the website and learn more about the organisation.
+> The site's users want to understand how to play the game.
 >
->> The name of the business and what the company does is evident on the home page.
-The different sections on the home page provide more opportunity to learn about the organisation.

-> As a website visitor, I want to be able to easily navigate through the site to find content.
+>> When the website loads the rules of the game are clearly visible under the heading How To Play.
+If the user already knows the rules, the Start Game button is near the top of the page so that they do not have to scroll in order to find it.

+> The site’s users want to play an online game that has elements of chance.
 >
->> Each page has a navigation bar at the top allowing the user to navigate between the pages.
-Since the home page is longer than the others, a back-to-top button has been included to allow the user to quickly get back to the top of the page where the navigation bar is.

-> As a website visitor, I want to be able to view the website clearly on any mobile device.
+>> The ability to place a bet enhances the element of chance.
+The ability to potentially run out of money and not be able to finish the game also provides an element of chance.

+> The site's users want to play a game that can potentially have a different outcome every time they play it.
 >
->> The website is responsive at different screen widths.
-For a description of the responsive features, please see [Features](#features).

-> As a website visitor, I want to know what services are provided by the organisation.
->
->> The Planning and Tactics pages provide information about the services provided by Rapier Marketing.

-> As a website visitor, I would like to see examples of previous projects undertaken by the organisation.
->
->> The Past Projects and Testimonials sections on the home page provide information about what the organisation has previously undertaken.
+>> If a user manages to win money, there are multiple prizes that can be won based on how much money they have at the end of the game.
+This is an incentive for a user to play the game multiple times to see how much money they can win and what prize they get.

 ** **